Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 SITUATIONAL TASKS

 Task 1 A 44-year-old patient complains of intense pain in the upper abdomen radiating to the left hypochondrium, loss of appetite, belching, and nausea.
-Similar pains are repeated 1-2 times a year.
+Such pains recur 1-2 times a year.
 Four years ago she was operated on for gallstone disease.
-After 6 months a similar attack occurred, accompanied by the appearance of moderate jaundice and an increase in the level of urine amylase.
-At repeated laparotomy, stones in the bile ducts were not found.
+After 6 months a similar attack occurred, accompanied by the appearance of moderate jaundice and an increase in urine amylase levels.
+Repeated laparotomy did not reveal any stones in the bile ducts.
 In recent years, constipation has appeared.
-On examination: subicteric sclera.
+On examination: the sclera is subicteric.
 Postoperative scars on the anterior wall.
-Pain in the choledochopancreatic zone and the Mayo-Robson point.
-In the blood test: leukocytes 6.7 thousand, the formula is not changed, ESR 18 mm/hour.
+Pain in the choledochopancreatic zone and Mayo-Robson point.
+Blood test: leukocytes 6.7 thousand, formula unchanged, ESR 18 mm/hour.

 Questions: 1.
 Make a preliminary diagnosis.

-2. List the most important research methods for diagnostics.
+2. List the most significant research methods for diagnosis.

 3. Provide a treatment plan.